 Staying hydrated is vital for our health, but there is some debate about the best temperature for water to be when people drink it.
-Some advocates believe that drinking cold water can be bad for you.
+Some advocates believe that drinking cold water can be bad for the health.

 Consuming enough water every day is essential for supporting all bodily functions, including digestion and metabolism, getting rid of waste, maintaining a normal body temperature, and keeping organs and tissues healthy.